Guantanamo defence lawyers want prison camp sleep-over

 Navy Commander Walter Ruiz, a defence attorney for alleged al Qaeda money courier Mustafa al Hawsawi, said a two-day visit was needed to get an intimate understanding of the conditions of confinement.

 Defence lawyers said harsh conditions could constitute illegal pretrial punishment, a potentially mitigating factor that could spare the defendants from the death penalty if they are convicted of war crimes that include terrorism, hijacking and attacking civilians.
-The lawyers want a 48-hour visit, plus follow-up visits every six months.
+They want a 48-hour visit, plus follow-up visits every six months.

-Prosecutors did not object to letting the defence into Camp 7 but said a two-day visit would be unduly disruptive.
-They proposed instead that the defence lawyers be allowed a one-time visit, during which they would not be allowed to speak to anyone except the personnel conducting the two-hour tour.
+Prosecutors said that would be unduly disruptive to Camp 7 and proposed instead that the defence lawyers be allowed a one-time visit, during which they would not be allowed to speak to anyone except the personnel conducting the tour.

 The offer was ridiculed by Navy Commander Kevin Bogucki, who represents Ramzi Binalshibh, a Yemeni defendant accused of helping the hijackers enroll in flight training schools.